 We have a saying: “Order what you want, and eat what you get.
 No complaining!”

 If you are going to a foreign country where the language is different from your own, plan ahead.
 Learn a few survival phrases like “please,” “thank you,” “bathroom,” “where is,” and “how much.”
-There are lots of translation apps available these days to put on your phone, or take advantage of World Nomads language apps to learn some useful phrases.
+There are lots of translation apps available these days to put on your phone, or take advantage of Duolingo to learn some useful phrases.

 Bring a calculator to bargain at markets.
 Even if you do not speak the native language, all vendors “speak calculator.”
 Know the currency exchange of where you are to your home currency.
 Break it down into easy amounts to remember like how much is 10, or 50, or 100 of your currency to theirs so that it makes sense to you and you don’t lose track of what you are spending.